manushig/ImageModel/res/Readme.md

-# Image Model
+# Image Model & Cross-Stitch Controller

 ## Overview
-Requirement is to build a model that can be used to manipulate images to produce some interesting effects.
+Requirement is to build a model that can be used to manipulate images to produce some interesting effects and to extend the image model by adding to two algorithms for breaking down an image into "chunks", and then use one of these to develop a controller for creating cross-stitch patterns.
 - Loading and Saving Images:Standard representation is used where an image can be thought of as simply as a 3D array of integers with rows = height, columns = width and depth = 3.
 With 8-bit channels, each value is between 0 and 255.
 - Filtering Images: A basic operation in many image processing algorithms is filtering.
 A filter has a "kernel", which is a 2D array of numbers, having odd dimensions (3x3, 5x5, etc.).
 Given a pixel in the image and a channel, the result of the filter can be computed for that pixel and channel.
 - Color transformations: Filtering modifies the value of a pixel depending on the values of its neighbors.
 Filtering is applied separately to each channel.
 In contrast, a color transformation modifies the color of a pixel based on its own color.
 Consider a pixel with color LaTeX: (r,g,b)( r , g , b ).
 A color transformation results in the new color of this pixel to be LaTeX: (r',g',b')( r ′ , g ′ , b ′ ) such that each of them are dependent only on the values LaTeX: (r,g,b)( r , g , b ).
 - Reducing color density: One of the ways to transform the colors in an image is to reduce the number of colors in the image.The technique for preserving the essence of the image breaks down an image that has many colors into an image that is made of dots from just a few colors is known as dithering.
 A popular technique to dither an image is the Floyd-Steinberg algorithm
+- Image Chunking: A image can be "broken down" into mosaic shapes, by choosing a set of points in the image (called seeds).
+Another way is chunking the image into regular squares across the rows and columns.This chunking method produces what many think of as an equivalent to pixelating the image.
+- Pattern Generation: It generates the chunked image to makes it possible to convert an image that has many pixels into one that has fewer pixels without actually changing the number of colors that the image uses.
+It generates the cross-stitch pattern from an image.
 ## List of features.
 - Loading and Saving Images
 - Filtering Images - Different filters like image blur and image sharpening could be applied.
 - Color transformations- Different color transformations like grey scale and sepia tone could be applied.
 - Reducing color density - Another way to transform the colors in an image is to reduce the number of colors in the image.
+- Chunking Images - Different chunking algorithms can be applied like Mosaic and Pixelate.
+- Pattern Generation - Cross-stitch pattern could be generated from an image.

 ## How To Run.